-While most managers agree to flexible arrangements on an ad hoc basis, All Roles Flex policies remove the expectation that an employee should have to justify and seek permission for a change in their schedule.
-Instead of asking “why?”, managers should be asking “why not?” when it comes to offering workplace flexibility.
+While most managers agree to flexible arrangements on an ad hoc basis, All Roles Flex policies remove the expectation that an employee must justify and seek permission to change their schedule.

 And it’s not just for senior employees with carer responsibilities.
-All Roles Flex policies give employees the freedom to decide what’s important to them and how that should fit around their workplace responsibilities.
+All Roles Flex policies allow employees to cite what’s important to them and how that should fit workplace responsibilities.

 “It’s almost as though employers had decided there are only a few reasons that would be considered good enough to take you away from the workplace.
 But we know people have all sorts of things going on.

-Department of Environment, Land, Water and Planning Secretary Adam Fennessy says the shift towards All Roles Flex has been met with a positive response in his department.
+Department of Environment, Land, Water and Planning Secretary Adam Fennessy says the shift towards All Roles Flex has been met positively in his department.

-“Not surprisingly we’re finding much higher levels of staff engagement,” he says.
-“Staff feel trusted and it has also helped us push our digital reliance because if staff have good technology they can work from all sorts of locations.”
+“Not surprisingly, we’re finding much higher levels of staff engagement,” he says.
+“Staff feels trusted, and it has also helped us push our digital reliance because if staff have good technology, they can work from all sorts of locations.”

 Following Telstra’s example, PwC Australia – ranked thirteenth on the list of Most Desirable Places to Work – has also rolled out an All Roles Flex policy.